abuiles/ember-101/hands-on.md

   create tests/unit/routes/articles/index-test.js
 ~~~~~~~~

-And then adding the model the following model hook in
+And then in **app/routes/articles/index.js** load the data using the
-**app/routes/articles/index.js**:
+model hook:

 ~~~~~~~~
 import Ember from 'ember';